kaustubhya/Web-Frontend/react/notes/react1.md

 - now do `npm start` (shortcut)

-2. Next we donot write any html in index.html, we just write our react code in script.js
+2. Next we do not write any html in index.html, we just write our react code in script.js

 we just write this in html body